use-strict/puzzl/README.md

-# Puzzle
+# Puzzl

-Puzzle is a modular JavaScript library, usable in both browser and server environments (ES6+).
+Puzzl is a modular JavaScript library, usable in both browser and server environments (ES6+).

 The main goal is to fill-in some gaps created by the lack of a "standard" JS library.
 It provides features ranging from basic algorithms and primitives to complex design patterns.